 Dr. Ai-Ling Lin

 The mission of the Lin Brain Lab is to prevent Alzheimer’s disease by identifying effective pharmacological and nutritional interventions using neuroimaging, gut microbiome and multi-omics analyses, and machine/deep learning methods.
 The ultimate goal is to provide individualized solution with precision medicine via gut-brain axis.

 Dr. Lin is awarded $2.88 million from the National Institute on Aging (NIA) to study a drug’s potential to prevent Alzheimer’s disease.
 She is awarded another $3.50 million from NIA to study potential effectiveness of prebiotic inulin diet to reduce risk of AD in an APOE4 mouse model.

-Dr. Lin has many peer-reviewed articles, book chapters and poster awards to her credit, and directs or co-directs grants from the NIA and the Office of Dietary Supplements (ODS) of the National Institutes of Health (NIH), American Federation for Aging Research and Donor Cure Foundation.
+Dr. Lin has many peer-reviewed articles, book chapters and poster awards to her credit, and directs or co-directs grants from the NIA and the Office of Dietary Supplements (ODS) of the National Institutes of Health (NIH), American Federation for Aging Research and Donors Cure Foundation.